Back to Blog

 Engineering decision notes

-Use this article when the choice is not just a shape, but a material tradeoff between sensitivity, loss, coupling, stability, and operating field.
+Use this article when sensor performance depends on target distance, beam angle, housing material, liquid behavior, or false echo control.
 For "Smart Home Innovations: Ultrasonic Sensors in Security and Automation", the practical value is in turning the topic into a measurable selection or sourcing decision.

 Selection checks